 The application process to join the CA Program varies depending upon what entry date you are applying for and whether or not you are new to the program or are returning.
 New student staff members are hired to join us both in January and in August of each year; the January cohort is usually much smaller than the August cohort and is meant to replace outgoing CAs.
-The January process (occurring in November and December) consists first of a written application; the process for staff members entering in August adds a group interview process to the individual interview and application for successful candidates.
-Additionally, a review of each candidate’s academic and judicial status is a part of every hiring process for student staff members in DCL.
+The January process consists first of a written application; the process for staff members entering in August adds a group interview process to the individual interview and application for successful candidates.
+Additionally, a review of each candidate’s academic and conduct status is a part of every hiring process for student staff members in DCL.
 Returners can look at the Returner FAQs section for more information on their process.

 The application is multifaceted and will ask you for some demographic information (name, class year, residence halls you’ve lived in, etc.), for a copy of your most recent resume, and for the names and contact information of a reference.
 The application will also include a number of short answer questions that relate to your interest in the Community Advisor role, your prior experiences, and what you would aim to do if you were selected as a Community Advisor.